Upon successful completion of this degree, students should have acquired and enhanced their knowledge and

 understanding of a wide range of management issues, including harnessing technology effectively, leading and managing people, leading change, managing creativity and innovation, markets and resources, managing in the global business environment, strategic management, and working in teams.

-Business Management Degree highlights
+Business Management with Placement Degree highlights

 Our graduates have found work with companies such as PWC, M&S, Diageo, Microsoft and Unilever.

 - The Study USA programme provides students with the funded opportunity to study for a year in a US university.

 - The Management School invites guest speakers from industry to talk to students about latest trends and to apply theory to practice.
 Students also get the opportunity to work on consulting type projects preparing them for employment.